NicksterX8/Nova/README.md

 This project is provided for demonstration and portfolio purposes only.
 All rights are reserved by the author.

-You may view and reference the code, but you may *not* copy, modify, distribute, or use it for any purpose without explicit written permission from the author.
+You may view and reference the code, but you may *not* copy, modify, distribute, or use it for any purpose without explicit written permission.